Wesleyan-Media-Project/creative_overview/README.md

 ### [Attack Like](https://github.com/Wesleyan-Media-Project/attack_like)

-This repository contains the code for attack-like negativity measure for the 1.4m Facebook dataset: attacklike_fb2020_140m.csv
+This repository contains the code for attack-like negativity measure for the Facebook and Google datasets.

 The classifier outputs class labels (Support/Attack) as well as class probabilities.
 The probabilities can be used to construct a 'Contrast' label.